 One of the nutritional issues that is not well known by consumers and the public is that many common prescription medications can induce or cause certain electrolytes and nutrients to become very low or depleted in the body.
 This can also cause drug-induced nutritional deficiencies where the body has a deficit or negative balance of a particular mineral in the cells and tissues.

-Hyla Cass, M.D., a well known expert on medical and nutrition issues, wrote an informative, two-part article published in The Huffington Post.
+Hyla Cass, M.D., a well-known expert on medical and nutrition issues, wrote an informative, two-part article on the topic published in The Huffington Post.

 In her article, Dr. Cass lists all of the common prescription medications and the interactions these medications are known to have in upsetting the balance of electrolytes in the body.

 Below are some of the common medications and their interaction(s):

 High-Blood Pressure Medications (Anti-hypertensives): Thiazide-type diuretics can deplete potassium, an essential electrolyte, from the body.
 Doctors often prescribe potassium to offset the depletion caused by these drugs.
 BUT these diuretics also rob other minerals and trace elements including magnesium, sodium, potassium, and zinc, which as Cass notes, “are seldom supplemented.”
 One study found that hypokalemia was present in 8.5% of patients treated with thiazide diuretics and hyponatremia (low sodium) in 13.7% of the same patients.
 Thiazide diuretics also decrease magnesium, an essential mineral, in 20% of patients and also decrease serum zinc, a trace element.

 Related article: Magnesium Deficiency – Needs for Magnesium are Not Met in Most People